Here's a look at recent aircraft tragedies, mishaps and close calls

 — The American Airlines plane that caught fire at Denver International Airport in March had been diverted there because the crew reported engine vibrations.
 While taxiing to the gate, an engine caught fire, prompting slides to be deployed so that passengers could evacuate quickly.
 The people taken to hospitals had minor injuries.

-— A single-engine plane carrying five people crashed and burst into flames that same month in the parking lot of a retirement community near a small airport near Lancaster, Pennsylvania.
+— A single-engine plane carrying five people crashed and burst into flames in the parking lot of a retirement community near a small airport outside Lancaster, Pennsylvania, in March.
 Everyone on board survived.
-Three people were taken to an area burn center.
+Three people were taken to a burn center.

 — A Delta Air Lines jet flipped over while landing at Toronto's Pearson Airport in February.
 All 80 people on board survived, but some people received minor injuries.
 Witnesses and video from the scene showed the plane landing so hard that its right wing was sheared off.
-Investigators said that when trying to determine the cause, they would consider the weather conditions and the possibility of human error.
+Investigators were examining the weather conditions and the possibility of human error.

 Close calls

-— In April, on the same day as the fatal New York helicopter crash, a wing tip of an American Airlines plane struck another plane from the same airline on a taxiway of the Ronald Reagan Washington National Airport in Arlington, Virginia.
+— In April, on the same day as the fatal New York helicopter crash, a wing tip of an American Airlines plane struck another plane from the same airline on a taxiway of the Ronald Reagan Washington National Airport.
 There were no reported injuries.
 Multiple members of Congress were aboard one of the flights.

 — A FedEx cargo plane made an emergency landing at a busy New Jersey airport in March after a bird strike caused an engine fire that could be seen in the morning sky.
 The plane landed at Newark Liberty International Airport.
 There were no reported injuries.